 We warmly acknowledge and thank the members of the Reference Group, each of whom represented an organisation that is relevant to assessment and diagnosis of autism in Australia.
-The names of all members of the Reference Group, and the organisations they represent are included in the Guideline.
+The names of all members of the Reference Group and the organisations they represent are included in the Guideline.

-Further Assistance
+Further assistance

 We warmly acknowledge and thank the following people who provided additional assistance in updating the Guideline.
 Justina Sparks (Telethon Kids Institute) and Felicity Rose (Telethon Kids Institute) provided expert input regarding current and planned Guideline implementation activities.
-The following people at Autism CRC contributed to sharing information with the community about the Guideline development process and preparing the documents (graphic design, copyediting): Cally Jackson, Jason Kotzur, Darcy Maguire, Braeden Monnier, and Sally Vidler.
+The following people at Autism CRC contributed to sharing information with the community about the Guideline development process and preparing the documents (graphic design, copyediting): Jason Kotzur, Darcy Maguire, Braeden Monnier, and Sally Vidler.
+Quinn Venz illustrated the artwork, designed by Will Foster (Guideline Development Group member), that features in the Guideline.